 Tourism data shows recreational sports are becoming an integral part of travel plans, with running trips among the top choices.

-Run clubs are the new nightclubs according to fitness app Strava's Year in Sport: Trend Report.
+Run clubs have become the new nightclubs according to fitness app Strava's Year in Sport: Trend Report.
 Its findings reveal a huge rise in run club participation and group activities, with ‘making social connections’ revealed as the lead motivator for people to exercise.

 Strava recorded a 59 per cent increase in running club participation globally in 2024.